oracle/python-oracledb/doc/src/user_guide/introduction.rst

 Changes in python-oracledb releases can be found in the :ref:`release notes
 <releasenotes>`.

-The python-oracledb driver is the renamed, major version successor to cx_Oracle 8.3.
+The python-oracledb driver is the renamed, successor to cx_Oracle.
 The cx_Oracle driver is obsolete and should not be used for new development.
 For upgrade information, see :ref:`upgrading83`.

 Getting Started
 ===============